M-Ghodrat/CS-Tutorial/Extra/ImageProcessing.md

 Reading data is batch-batch due to to the big size of data

 Network:
--discriminator ---> classification
+- discriminator ---> classification
--generator ---> generate human pictures
+- generator ---> generate human pictures

 should know classic methods
 -pca